 Marketplace / Platform B2B

-A platform that connects multiple businesses — for example, procurement marketplaces, logistics platforms, or B2B wholesale platforms.
+A platform that connects multiple businesses: procurement marketplaces, logistics platforms, B2B wholesale platforms.
 Alibaba is one of the most recognizable global examples.

 Wholesale / Distribution B2B

 A company buys goods in bulk from a manufacturer and resells them to retailers or other businesses.
-Margins are often thin, so volume and operational efficiency are key.
+Margins are often thin, so volume and operational efficiency matter a lot.

 The B To B Buying Journey